LineageOS/www/_posts/2017-03-31-Announcing-our-Mascot.md

 Today, we're proud to announce answers to both of these!

-This is our new mascot, VoLTE:
+This is our new mascot:

 ![mascot]({{site.baseurl}}/images/2017-04-01/mascot.gif)